Halium/docs/porting/debug-build/udev.rst

 Add udev rules
 ==============

 You must create certain udev rules to allow some tests access to the hardware.
-There are 2 different ways to do this:

 There are 2 different ways to do this: